darknethaxor/DH-HackBar/README.md

 ### Device Requirements

 Recommended Android version is at least 6.
-Minimum Android version it supports well is 5.
+Minimum Android version it supports well is 5.<br>
-Note ➡ Some features may not be working for devices using Android versions less than 6.
+Note: Some features may not be working for devices using Android versions less than 6.
 We will try to fix those in the next updates, keep patience till then.

 <br><br>